JTC255/VC_Dinner_Tool/README.md

 **Fit (0–100 points)**
 Measures alignment with the specific event focus.
 A great candidate who is completely irrelevant to the dinner theme will score high on Crackedness and low on Fit.
 A niche operator perfectly suited to the event will score the reverse.

-### How the Rubric Is Structured
+### Rubric Structure

 Each dimension is broken into 5–7 criteria.
 Each criterion has:
 - A name and description
 - A point allocation (all criteria within a dimension sum to 100)
 - A scoring guide with "high," "medium," and "low" bands

-The rubric is generated fresh for every run — it is not hardcoded.
-It is derived from:
+The rubric is dynamic and generated fresh for every run based on:
 - The event focus prompt you provide
 - A sample of the actual resume pool being evaluated

-This means the rubric adapts to context.
-A batch of Series A healthcare founders produces different criteria than a batch of infrastructure engineers or founding operators.
+This allows for selection criteria to be industry or task specific.

 ### Scoring Precision

 The scorer explicitly instructs the model to:
 - Use decimal precision (e.g., 14.7, not 15.0)
-- Avoid clustering scores around round values
 - Reserve top scores for rare, exceptional candidates
 - Justify each score with specific resume evidence